Euramsia/PersonalWebsite/content/posts/iGEM.md

 title = "iGEM 2019"
 +++

-I want to tell you the story of my experience as iGEM team leader.
+I want to tell you the story of my experience team leader of [iGEM NAWI Graz 2019](http://www.igem-graz.at/2019/).
 What is [iGEM](https://igem.org/Main_Page)?
 The ***i**nternational* ***g**enetically* ***e**ngineered* ***m**achine* student research competition 2019.
 I will stick with iGEM, if you don't mind.

-Dry facts at the end of the page, if the story takes too long.
+Yo can find the dry facts at the end of the page, if the story takes too long.

 **The beginning**